North Chicago station

 North Chicago is one of two commuter rail stations on Metra's Union Pacific North Line located in North Chicago, Illinois.
 North Chicago is located at 1633 Lakeside Avenue, 33.7 mi away from Ogilvie Transportation Center, the southern terminus of the Union Pacific North Line.
-In Metra's zone-based fare system, North Chicago is located in zone G. As of 2018, North Chicago is the 168th busiest of Metra's 236 non-downtown stations, with an average of 170 weekday boardings.
+In Metra's zone-based fare system, North Chicago is located in zone 4.
+As of 2018, North Chicago is the 168th busiest of Metra's 236 non-downtown stations, with an average of 170 weekday boardings.

 Prior to the construction of the current facility, North Chicago was situated 1/2 mi south of the present location, near Nimitz Avenue.
 The station consists of two side platforms which serve two tracks.
 An unstaffed station house is on the inbound (east) platform.
 Parking is available at North Chicago in a city-owned lot on the west side of the tracks.
 North Chicago is little more than a shelter, though it is served regularly.

-As of April 25, 2022, North Chicago is served by 23 trains in each direction on weekdays, by 11 trains in each direction on Saturdays, and by eight trains in each direction on Sundays.
+As of September 20, 2025, North Chicago is served by 51 trains (26 inbound, 25 outbound) on weekdays, and by all 30 trains (15 in each direction) on weekends and holidays.